Vyral/joe-mendoza-podcast/_posts/2018-12-10-terry-moore-talks-making-an-impact-through-commercial-investing.md

 {% include youtube.html %}

 Welcome back to another edition of the Real Estate Raw Show.
-This time, our special guest happens to be expert commercial broker Terry Moore—who has done over 400 transactions and is a CCIM (Certified Commercial Investment Member), which is one of the most elite designations available in the real estate industry.
+This time, our special guest happens to be expert commercial broker Terry Moore—who has done over 400 transactions and is a CCIM (Certified Commercial Investment Member), which is one of the most elite designations available in the real estate industry.&nbsp;**As always, I've included timestamps below so that you can navigate the discussion at your leisure:**

 0:30 - An introduction to Terry Moore

-0:55 - Terry explains his and and his team’s calling
+0:55 - Terry explains his and his team’s calling

 1:25 - Terry’s perspective on our current market from a commercial investing perspective

 3:50 - Touching on the shortage of commercial properties in San Diego County

-7:05 - Terry gauges the window of opportunity for commercial investing in San Diego County
+7:05 - Terry gauges the window of opportunity for commercial investment in San Diego County

 8:25 - How much new investors should plan to spend (and earn) per unit